These step-by-step instructions show how to take clematis cuttings to grow new vines. It’s a simple propagation method using softwood cuttings.

 - Do not choose stems with buds or flowers.

 - Two-year old+ clematis vine.

-- Plastic bag with tablespoon of water.
+- Plastic bag with warm, damp paper towel.

 - 3″ pot with good quality potting soil.

 - Rooting hormone and small dish to pour it in.

 - Fine, sharp cutting knife (I like a scalpel) and cutting board.